bhavay1998/AdventureWorks/README.md

 - Calculating Explicit Measures with Power BI DAX
 - Visualizing Data for Reporting through dashboard

+Detailed description for every step of the dashboard building process can be found [here](https://www.notion.so/AdventureWorks-Notebook-2ffeb796c52780ecb17ed27b7b9fdd3e?source=copy_link).

 ## Data Used
 [Dataset](Data) used is raw csv files, which contain information about transactions, returns, products, customers, and sales territories for the company.